-Kristina from Speakeasy and Ruth from Silver Screening are actually hosting, from Feb 1st to Feb 5, 2016, the O Canada Blogathon.
-Of course, as being a Canadian myself (from Montreal, Quebec), I couldn’t say no to that!
-All participants are writing about Canadian movies, movies that take place in Canada, actors born in Canada, etc. On my side, I’ve decided to do something different from what I normally do on this blog (movie reviews, actor’s tribute…) and will tell you about my visit to Sainte-Christine d’Auvergne, a small village where Glenn Ford spend the eight first years of his life.
+Kristina from Speakeasy and Ruth from Silver Screening are now hosting the O Canada Blogathon.
+Being Canadian myself (from Montreal, Quebec), I couldn’t say no to that!
+All participants are writing about Canadian movies, movies that take place in Canada, actors born in Canada, etc. On my side, I’ve decided to write something different from what I usually write.
+How about taking a trip with me to Sainte-Christine d’Auvergne, a small village where Glenn Ford spent the eight first years of his life.

-I have to say, I’ve only seen one Glenn Ford’s film (Gilda), so I’m not too familiar with his acting, but I’ve read a very interesting article about him in the Photoplay Magazine.
-Anyway, visiting a classical actor’s hometown, whatever if you know him or not, is always thrilling.
+I have to admit, I’ve only seen one Glenn Ford’s film (Gilda).
+So, I’m not too familiar with his acting, but I’ve read a very interesting article about him in a Photoplay Magazine.
+Anyway, visiting a classic actor’s hometown, whatever if you know him or not, is always thrilling.

-I remember, it was a very cold day.
+I remember it was a very cold day.
 After 40 minutes or so, our car arrives in the village.
 We continue to ride, look at the houses, trying to guess which one could be Glenn Ford’s one.
 It doesn’t take us long to arrive at the end of the village.
-Pretty, but, I swear, Sainte-Christine d’Auvergne is the smallest village I’ve ever seen!
+Pretty, but, I swear: Sainte-Christine d’Auvergne is the smallest village I’ve ever seen!
 Ok, maybe not as small as Soda City (Saboteur, Hitchcock), but still.
-Of course, Glenn Ford had lived there at the end of the 10s-beginning of the 20s, so the people who knew them are probably rare in this village.
+Of course, Glenn Ford lived there at the end of the 10’s and begining of the 20s, so people who knew them are probably rare in this village.
 And his name is not written on a door.

 As there is no library or office where we can have information, we decide to go to the presbytery (or maybe was it a house next to it?).
 A very nice lady answers.
-My parents, very proud of themselves introduced us by saying “We’re doing an historical research!” and we ask her if she knows by coincidence where Glenn Ford’s house was.
+My parents, very proud of themselves introduced us by saying “We’re doing a historical research!” and we ask her if she knows by coincidence where Glenn Ford’s house was.
 She knows the name, calling him “Mr. Ford”, but can’t say where was his house.
 We then have the idea to ask her where the oldest people in the village lives.
 Luckily, it’s the house just across the street.
-But no chance, there’s no one there!
-We’re almost ready to go back in the car an return to our place, but we see a man and decide to ask him some information.
+But, no chance: there’s no one there!
+We’re almost ready to go back home, but we see a man and decide to ask him for some information.
 We then learn that there are other houses in the village, a little further, next to the Chute-Ford electric Central.
 That’s it!
 That’s the place where we have to go!
 We’re really lucky we met this man.

-So we go, park the car, go out (it’s freeeeeeezing outside!) and we first go to the central.
+So we go, park the car, go out (it’s freeeeeeezing outside!) and we first stop at the central.
 Nothing very interesting to see, but since it was a Ford thing, it grabbed our curiosity!

-We then decide to ask someone which one of the houses couldn’t have been Glenn Ford’s one (there aren’t many.
-About four).
-In an area, there are some new modern cottages.
+We then decide to ask someone which one of the houses could have been Glenn Ford’s one (there aren’t many, about four).
+We arrive in a part of the village where there are some new modern cottages.
 A man is outside.
 Unfortunately, he can’t tell because he doesn’t know the village very well.
 He’s not from the place, you know.

-Finally, we actually decide to ask someone who was living in one of those big old houses next to the central.
-An old man and his wife answer us and invite us to come inside (people are so friendly in those small villages!)
-We explain them what we were looking for.
+Finally, we decide to ask information from someone living in one of those big old houses next to the central.
+An old man and his wife answer us and invite us to come inside (people are so friendly in those small villages!).
+We explain to them what we are looking for.
 They show us a pamphlet about the city with a picture of Glenn Ford in it.
 We talk a little, they are very nice.
 They can’t say which house was Glenn Ford’s one, but it certainly was one of them, that’s a 100 % sure.

 Now I have to see more Glenn Ford’s movies…

-A big thanks to Kristina and Ruth for hosting this blogathon!
+A big thank you to Kristina and Ruth for hosting this blogathon!
 Here are the links to the other entries: